nayan-sarkar/Markdown-Notes/README.md

 ## Features
 - Built with React 18 using Functional Components on the Frontend and Firestore Realtime Database on the Backend
 - Full Responsive, compatible with Mobile, Tablet and Desktop screen sizes
-- Integrated with [React Markdown](https://github.com/remarkjs/react-markdown) to render markdown syntax
+- Uses [React Markdown](https://github.com/remarkjs/react-markdown) to render markdown syntax
 - Page Routing with Route Protection done with React Router 6
 - Logic Encapusaltion for Authentication and Data operations done with custom React Hooks
 - Deployed on Google Cloud Platform with Firebase Authentication and Cloud Firestore Realtime NoSQL database